 Leadership AdvisoryBoard Governance

-Titles can look similar on an org chart, yet the CEO vs chairman split sets the tone for how a company is run and held to account.
-Senior leaders feel its impact every time strategy meets scrutiny, including who shapes the plan, who challenges it, and who answers for results.
-In effective corporate governance, the board of directors provides independent oversight while management delivers execution.
-These are distinct roles that work best with clear decision rights, steady information flow, and a shared rhythm through regular board meetings throughout the year.
+On an org chart, titles may look similar, but the difference between the CEO and the chairman sets the tone for how the company is run and held accountable.
+Senior leaders feel its effects every time the strategy is questioned, such as who makes the plan, who questions it, and who is responsible for the results.
+In good corporate governance, the board of directors keeps an eye on things from the outside while management does the work.
+These are distinct roles that work best when everyone knows who has the power to make decisions, there is a steady flow of information, and everyone is on the same schedule with regular board meetings throughout the year.

-For HR and talent leaders, the question is practical and immediate.
-Role clarity affects succession planning, incentive design, and the quality of performance discussions.
-It also shapes the trust between the board of directors and the executive team.
-In public companies and private firms alike, confusion on this split leads to slow decisions, mixed signals, and risk that no one owns.
-This article explains the key differences in authority and accountability, the corporate governance structure that supports them, and how the partnership should operate when it works well.
-The aim is simple: align boards, CEOs, and CHROs on structure, performance, and long‑term value for the company’s success.
+For HR and talent leaders, the question is very real and urgent.
+The clarity of CEO roles and chairman roles has an impact on succession planning, incentive design, and the quality of discussions about performance.
+It also affects how much trust there is between the board of directors and the executive teams.
+When there is confusion about this split in both public and private companies, decisions take longer, signals get mixed up, and no one takes responsibility for the risk.
+This article talks about the key differences between authority and accountability, the corporate governance structure that makes them work, and how the partnership should work when it works well.
+The goal is simple: get boards, CEOs, and CHROs to agree on the company’s operational structure, performance, and long-term value for its success.

 Board Composition and Independence

-The board of directors represents shareholders and supervises the company’s leadership on their behalf.
-A good board includes a healthy mix of inside directors who understand operations and outside directors who bring independence.
-Non executive directors add distance from management and raise the quality of debate.
-Large U.S. exchanges require a majority of board directors to be independent, which sets a clear baseline and reduces the risk of groupthink.
-Board members bring diverse expertise that strengthens the company’s strategic direction.
+The board of directors is in charge of the company’s leadership and speaks for the shareholders.
+A good board has a good mix of inside directors who know how things work and outside directors who are independent.
+Non-executive directors put some space between management and the board and improve the quality of the debate.
+A majority of board directors must be independent on large U.S. exchanges.
+This sets a clear standard, supports board independence, and lowers the chance of groupthink.
+Board members have different skills that help the company make better strategic decisions.

-Across the S&P 500, companies separate the chair and CEO roles more often than in prior years, recognizing the different chairman positions serve distinct purposes.
-The UK Code explicitly states these roles should not be held by the same person and that the chair should be independent on appointment.
-OECD principles echo this direction by stressing that boards provide strategic oversight and monitor management in shareholder interests.
-Where the chair is not independent, most boards name a lead non-executive director to add balance and preserve board independence.
-Many companies separate the roles to reinforce independent leadership and to anchor a durable corporate structure that meets stakeholder expectations.
+Companies in the S&P 500 are more likely to separate the roles of chairman and CEO than they were in the past.
+This is because they know that the different chairman positions serve different purposes.
+The UK Code says clearly that these roles should not be held by the same person and that the chair should be independent when they are appointed.
+The OECD principles support this idea by saying that boards should keep an eye on management and make sure it is acting in the best interests of shareholders.
+If the chair is not independent, most boards choose a lead non-executive director or lead independent director to keep the board independent and add balance.
+To support independent leadership and build a strong corporate structure that meets stakeholder expectations, many businesses separate the roles.

 What the Chief Executive Officer Does